-- finalising our testing on member data, benefits payable and IAS19 disclosures confirmation from the auditor expert (due end of May) - · review of the final version of the financial statements and annual report - obtaining and reviewing the management letter of representation, and - updating our post balance sheet events review, to the date of signing the opinion.
+- · review of the final version of the financial statements and annual report - · obtaining and reviewing the management letter of representation, and - updating our post balance sheet events review, to the date of signing the opinion.

 We received draft financial statements for the Council and Pension Fund on 6 April 2017 which makes them the first draft set of 2016/17 Local Authority financial statements.
 Officers requested that the audit commence on 18 April to enable them to finalise the accompanying working papers and to update the investment balances for the finalised reports from the Custodian and Fund Managers.